huskydj1/Publishing-to-Maven-Central_Explanation/Sonatype-Package-Requirements.md

   <url>http://github.com/simpligility/ossrh-demo/tree/master</url>
 </scm>
 ```
-`connection` contains a read-only connection, `developerConnection` contains read/write access details, and `url` contains the front end Github page to our repository.
+`connection` contains read-only connection details, `developerConnection` contains read/write access details, and `url` contains the front-end Github page to your repository.

 ## 4. Distribution Management and Authentication
-In order to deploy to the OSSRH Nexus Repository Manager with the Nexus Staging Maven plugin, we have to configure Maven by attaching the following:
+In order to deploy to the OSSRH Nexus Repository Manager, we can use the Nexus Staging Maven plugin.
+This can be configured by attaching the following code to `pom.xml`:
 ```
 <distributionManagement>
   <snapshotRepository>